Shareholder Protection Insurance Guide

 How Is Our Business Valued for Shareholder Insurance?

-At the minimum, the following need looking at:
+At a minimum, the following need to be looked at:

 - A full cashflow analysis of the business